DavidAppleyard.com

 (2) Everyone except John came to the party.

 access + excess (1) The thief gained access to the office through a side door.
-Then he accessed the safe.

-(2) When he discovered it was empty he left in an access of anger.
+(2) When he discovered it was empty, he left in an access of anger.

 (1) Airlines will no longer tolerate excess hand-luggage.